 - More than one area path that represents a program may be mapped to a single program in Jira Align.

-- Program increment levels and sprint levels must include end dates.
+- Program increment levels and anchor (sync) sprint levels must include end dates.

 As with area paths, the important configuration need for iteration paths is consistency.
 Paths that will represent iterations in Jira Align must be at the same number of levels down the tree and be under the iteration path that will be linked to a program increment in Jira Align.